rockNhu/phagesnake/readme.md

 - For more annotation(KEGG, GO, EC, Pfam, etc.), [EggNOG](https://github.com/eggnogdb/eggnog-mapper) with its database was used.
 - Finally, comprehensively considered the protein annotations in alignments, using [Biopython](https://github.com/biopython/biopython) to make the final annotated genome: `.gbk`.
 - The genome visualization was plotted using [Dna Features Viewer](https://github.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer).
 In the genome plot, the colors of ORFs mean different functions of phage:
+- To check drug resistance genes and viral factors in the genome, ABRicate was used to align the genome to its database.
+Finally, output `abr_check.tsv`.
+If `abr_check.tsv` is empty, the genome was safe for humans.

 | Color                                             |    Function    |
 | ------------------------------------------------- | :------------: |